mohamedayman3175/turbofan-rul-two-stage-ml/README.md

 dataset (FD001–FD004).
 Download it from the
 [NASA Prognostics Data Repository](https://data.nasa.gov/dataset/cmapss-jet-engine-simulated-data) and place the files in a `data/` folder at the repo root:
+Update `DATA_DIR` in the notebook to point to this folder before running.